ethereum/esp-website/README.md

   - `pages`: includes components that renders to pages and [NextJS API Routes](https://nextjs.org/docs/api-routes/introduction).
   - `theme`: contains the [Chakra UI custom theme](https://chakra-ui.com/docs/styled-system/theming/customize-theme), organized in `foundations` and `components` for better scaling.
   - `utils`
-  - `constants.ts`: this is the _global_ constants file (we have another one for specific _form constants_), containg URLs and lists of elements we use across the site.
+  - `constants.ts`: this is the _global_ constants file (we have another one for specific _form constants_), containing URLs and lists of elements we use across the site.
   - `global.css`: global stylesheet.
   - `types.ts`: contains the custom defined TypeScript types and interfaces.